 We have instant access to datasets relating to contamination characteristics of land; past and present.
 Our extensive in-house database also provides a valuable source of information with respect to anticipated ground conditions and potential geological or engineering issues.
-Where appropriate we will also make more in depth enquiries the Environment Agency, Local Authority, or local study libraries or undertake searches of coal mining, chalk cavity, radon or petroleum records.
+Where appropriate, we will also make more in-depth enquiries to the Environment Agency, Local Authority, or local study libraries or undertake searches of coal mining, chalk cavity, radon or petroleum records.

 The overall process is designed to produce the Preliminary Conceptual Model for the site, highlighting potential on site and off site sources of contamination and the sensitivity of the site to any such contamination.
 These potential linkages form the basis upon which the site investigation is designed and reported.

-We generally require 3 working days to compile the preliminary information, with the full desk study report available within 5 – 7 working days.
+We generally require three working days to compile the preliminary information, with the full desk study report available within 5–7 working days.